MicrosoftDocs/entra-docs/docs/global-secure-access/how-to-configure-per-app-access.md

 The **Add application segment** process is where you define the FQDNs and IP addresses that you want to include in the traffic for the Global Secure Access app.
 You can add sites when you create the app and return to add more or edit them later.

 You can add fully qualified domain names (FQDN), IP addresses, and IP address ranges.
-Within each application segment, you can add multiple ports and port ranges.

 1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com).
 1. Browse to **Global Secure Access (preview)** > **Applications** > **Enterprise applications**.